 An aerial view of Diamond Light Source in April 2005.
 Credit: Diamond Light Source

-The applications of the synchrotron are not restricted to protein crystallography.
-Diamond's 'super microscopes' have been put to use by a variety of researchers working in a number of fields - everything from agriculture to engineering, mineral exploration to forensics.
+The applications of the synchrotron are many and wide ranging.
+Diamond's 'super microscopes' have been put to use by a variety of researchers working in several fields - everything from agriculture to engineering and from mineral exploration to forensics.